briansmith337/zulip/templates/zerver/help/rename-a-topic.md

 # Rename a topic

-By default, any user can rename any topic within a stream, and organization administrators can additionally move topics from one stream to another.
+By default, any user can rename any topic.

 Organization administrators can
 [turn off community topic editing](/help/community-topic-edits), or turn off